Machu Picchu Day Trip from Cusco: Best One-Day Guided Tour

 - Note: This replaces the standard tour route with Circuit 3 (Option 6 above).

-Important Tips for the Day
+Important Tips for Machu Picchu Day trip

 - Start Early: We leave at sunrise to maximize your time at the site.